-The Future of Google Adwords: A Critical Examination of AI Chatbots' Impact
+The Impending Decline of Google Adwords: Analyzing the Impact of AI Chatbots

-Google Adwords is in serious trouble as AI chatbots like ChatGPT are supplanting traditional search engines for information retrieval.
+Google Adwords is in serious trouble due to AI chatbots like ChatGPT taking over traditional search engine roles.

 Signal Score